 Change has been a staple of the Bulldogs.
-The karate studio that was used as a practice space was closed when the owner lost his lease in 1999 and the club was forced to look for another space.
-The Center, which had just purchased their current building on Centre Street, was approached and an upstairs room was obtained for the huge fee of $2 per user per practice.
+The karate studio that was used as a practice space was closed in 1999 and the club was forced to look for another space.
+The Center was approached and an upstairs room was obtained for the huge fee of $2 per user per practice.
 This space was a long, narrow room that barely allowed two full sections of mat to be used at the same time.
 Practices were held upstairs until The Center closed for refurbishing in late 2001.
-For the next 18 months, Bulldogs practices went on hiatus, though the group met socially several times and held fundraisers.
 Bulldogs practices resumed in September 2003 when The Center reopened.
-Wrestling practices were on the lower basement level, which we enjoyed to ourselves for over a year until the opening of the Latino/a Center in that space.
-The Bulldogs moved into The Center's main auditorium in October 2004, where we held practices along with our annual Wrestling Tournament through October 2019.
-We have held the annual Bulldogs Wrestling Tournament since 2007.
+Wrestling practices were on the lower basement level until the Bulldogs moved into The Center's main auditorium in October 2004, where we held practices along with our annual Wrestling Tournament through October 2019.
+We held the annual Bulldogs Wrestling Tournament 13 times in that auditorium.

 Above - San Diego Bulldogs Wrestlers in Los Angeles, November 2003

-Bulldogs wrestlers have been involved in the wrestling community since the beginning.
-Director Russ Connelly participated in the annual Golden Gate Wrestling Tournament beginning in 1998.
+Bulldogs wrestlers have been involved in the greater wrestling community since the beginning.
+Director Russ has participated in the annual Golden Gate Wrestling Tournament beginning in 1998.
 Ten members of the Bulldogs started the tradition of inter-club practices with the Southern California Wrestling club in 2003.
-In 2006, our diversity came alive when nine members of the Bulldogs competed at Gay Games VII in Chicago, Illinois.
-Many of our wrestlers compete each spring in open USAW sanctioned tournaments across Southern California and the U.S. including the Las Vegas Nationals and Far Western Regionals every April.
+In 2006, our diversity came alive when seven members of the Bulldogs competed at Gay Games VII in Chicago, Illinois.
+Many of our wrestlers compete each spring in open USAW-sanctioned tournaments across Southern California and the U.S. including the Las Vegas Nationals and the Far Western Regionals held in April.
 In 2009, SDWC earned two first place team finishes, and many members wrestled their way up to the top of the brackets, bringing home many medals.